IasmimCristina/IasmimCristina/README.md

 <h3 align="center"> Other... 👀 </h3>

-- 👩‍💻 Currently seeking new job opportunities!
+- 👩‍💻 Currently working as a junior front-end dev!
 - 🧠 Engaged in learning Next.JS development with React JS...
 - 😄 Pronouns: she/her...